evosys21/pdflib/docs/multicell-changelog.md

-# FPDF Advanced Multicell Changelog
+# FPDF / TCPDF / tFPDF Advanced Multicell Changelog

-All notable changes to FPDF Advanced Multicell will be documented in this file.
+All notable changes to FPDF / TCPDF / tFPDF Advanced Multicell will be documented in this file.

 ### 3.5.0 (2023-08-07)